-Put general descriptions of methods in the methods section.
-When data are summarised in the results section specify the statistical methods used to analyse them.
-Restrict tables and figures to those needed to explain the argument of the paper and to assess its support.
+Put general descriptions of methods in the Methods section.
+When data are summarized in the Results section specify the statistical methods used to analyse them.
+Restrict tables and illustrations to those needed to explain the argument of the paper and to assess its support.
 Use graphs as an alternative to tables with many entries; do not duplicate data in graphs and tables.
-Avoid non-technical uses of technical terms in statistics, such as "random" (which implies a randomising device), "normal," "significant," "correlations," and "sample."
-Define statistical terms, abbreviations, and most symbols.
+Avoid nontechnical uses of technical terms in statistics, such as "random" (which implies a randomizing device), "normal," "significant," "correlation" and "sample."
+Define statistical terms, abbreviations and most symbols.

+Results

-Results-Present your results in logical sequence in the text, tables, and illustrations.
-Do not repeat in the text all the data in the tables or illustrations; emphasise or summarise only important observations.
+Present your results in logical sequence in the text, tables and illustrations.
+Do not repeat in the text all the data in the tables or illustrations: emphasize or summarize only important observations.